2DegreesInvesting/r2dii.climate.stress.test/README.md

 options("ST_DATA_PATH") <- "path to data"
 ```

+Additionally, for running the litigation risk section, you will need
+access to the pacta-data repository or a similar directory and need to
+point the analysis to that directory by setting the path to the
+pacta-data files as an Environment Variable, using:

+    # shell
+    export PACTA_DATA_PATH="<path to data>"

 **NOTE:**

 The path passed via the environment variable or option is expected to be